Nick9695/Personality-Quiz-Assignment/README.md

 ## About

-This project is a web application built with Python and the Flask web framework(still in process).
+This project is an application built with Python (still in process).
 It will ask you a set of questions to collect information, but the personality analysis cannot be done yet.
 The project is a work in progress, so if you have any pointers please tell me, because I am still searching for the right questions to ask.

 thanks for now this is the work I have done...